Net-ng/kansha/doc/board_management.rst

 Archive the board:
     The board will not be accessible anymore, but it is not destroyed.
 You can restore it anytime.
 Add members:
-    The *add member* icon (pointed by the green arrow on the screenshot above) allows you to invite members to you board.
+    The *add member* icon (pointed by the orange arrow on the screenshot above) allows you to invite members to you board.
     Invited people can already be users of the application, in which case you can find them by username or email, or you can invite new people by entering their emails.
 The *favorites* is the list of users you are already in relation with.
     You can not revoke members.